kpsan12/Haskell-Programming/README.md

-# Haskell Learning
+# Haskell and Rust Learning

-Welcome to my Haskell learning repository!
+Welcome to my Haskell & Rust learning repository!
 This project serves as a personal record of my journey as I learn and experiment with the Haskell programming language.
 The code here represents a collection of exercises, implementations, and notes that I am using to explore the functional programming paradigm and improve my understanding of Haskell.

 ## Purpose